centrifuge/fudge/README.md

   (**NOTE:** Does build a block with the normal block building procedure that standard substrate node use)
   - [ ] Mimic block production in para-relay-chain-setup
-- [ ] Inject extrinsics into dummy-pool, that provides them to the block building mechanism (Currently only directly via builders)
+- [x] Inject extrinsic into normal substrate `FullPool`, that provides them to the block building mechanism
 - [ ] XCM-Support
 - [ ] Mutating past state and propagating changes to the latest block